210215-USF-NET/DKHRS/Proposal.md

 # GivHub by SHRKD
 ## Overview
-GivHub is an Angular Web Application which helps ease the process of connecting users to charities.
-GivHub can be used to discover charities who support causes that are of interest to our users.
-Users may create an account in order to subscribe to charity pages, giving you streamlined access to relevant articles, reviews, charity support pages, and other important info.
+GivHub will be an Angular Web Application that assists users in fullfilling their charitable aspirations.
+With access to data on over 2 million charities, GivHub can be used to discover organizations supporting many causes.
+By creating an account, one may subscribe to charity pages, establishing a singular hub linking users to operations of personalized interest.
+We expect to attract donators who lack experience in determining quality organizations, so we are including a best-practices page informing our users how to ascertain that their contributions will best reach their conerns.
+For our users' convenience, we will maintain records of their donations; assisting them in reaching annual goals.
+A planned social feature will expose friends to eachothers interests, as well as connect like-concerned individuals within a regional proximity.
+Finally, with a backlog of features focused on being ever-more informative to our users, our team hopes to become a reliable resource for those interested in commiting charitable contributions.
 ***
-### Team
+## Team Member Roles
-#### Steven
+#### Steven - Testing, Logging, Quality Assurance
-#### Hans
+#### Hans - Data layer, Database
-#### Rich
+#### Rich - Scrum Master, Documentation, Version Control, (BL, DL, QA)
-#### Kevin
+#### Kevin - Front-End, Business Logic
-#### Douglas
+#### Douglas - Dev-Ops, Front-End, Business Logic
 ***
 ## Features
 ### - MVP